4 Single gene disorders

-- The pattern of inheritance: About 80% of males with haemophilia have a mother who is a carrier of the single gene defect on one of her X chromosomes.
-About 10% of these carrier mothers have mild symptoms and signs of haemophilia.
-The 20% of males with haemophilia, who do not have carrier mothers (no family history of bleeding), have a new mutation of their haemophilia gene.
+- The pattern of inheritance: About 80 percent of males with haemophilia have a mother who is a carrier of the single gene defect on one of her X chromosomes.
+About 10 percent of these carrier mothers have mild symptoms and signs of haemophilia.
+The 20 percent of males with haemophilia, who do not have carrier mothers (no family history of bleeding), have a new mutation of their haemophilia gene.

 - What care is needed: What haemophilia means for the affected person and what can be done to treat the various problems.

 - Risks for future children also having haemophilia: Parents of a child with haemophilia need to understand the risk of having another child with haemophilia.
 They must also be told about their options and possibilities for reducing this risk and preventing the birth of another affected child.
 The parents also need to know of the risk that their daughters have for inheriting the abnormal gene from their mother, and therefore being a carrier.
 They need to understand what this will mean for the daughters.